 The results of Table 4 clearly indicate that monetary policy in Japan is subject to regime-switching.
-The reported values of statistic $SupWopt(\overline{q})$ clearly reject the null hypothesis $c_1 = c'1$, $c_2 = c'2$, $c_3 = c'3$, $c_4 = c'4$, $c_5 = c'5$ at a very low p-value (about 1%).
+The reported values of statistic Wald-Stat clearly reject the null hypothesis $c_1 = c'1$, $c_2 = c'2$, $c_3 = c'3$, $c_4 = c'4$, $c_5 = c'5$ at a p-value of 5%.
 This result clearly supports our threshold monetary policy rule model (4) against its linear specification given by equation (3), which does not involve regime-switching.
 Further support of our threshold model relative to model (3) can be obtained from the values of the mean squared error (MSE) reported in Tables 4 and 2.
 These are found to be smaller for our model.
 Finally, note that our model also satisfies the overidentifying restrictions implied by the GMM estimation procedure.
-These are tested based on Sargan's statistics J-Stat1 and J-Stat2, for each regime i, reported in

-Table 4, for .9 The values of test statistics show that model (4) constitutes a correct specification of the data for each regime by the estimate of threshold parameter \overline{q} .
+These are tested based on Sargan's statistics J-Stat1 and J-Stat2, for each regime i, reported in Table 4, for all cases.10 The values of test statistics show that model (4) constitutes a correct specification of the data for each regime by the estimate of threshold parameter \overline{q} .